Samreay/Samreay/_posts/tutorials/2020-06-21-Monte_Carlo_Integration.md

 layout: post
 title:  "Monte-Carlo Integration made easy"
 desc: "A practical Python explanation of Monte-Carlo integration"
+long_desc: "A simple tutorial on Monte Carlo integration using Python.
+In this article, we'll cover how MC integration works, when to use MC integration and also how to use it efficiently via importance sampling, all in easy to read Python."
 date: 2020-06-21
 categories: [tutorial]
 tags: [statistics]